Polar Lattices: Where Ar{\i}kan Meets Forney: Conclusions

 \section{Conclusions}

 In this paper, we have followed Forney \textit{et al.}'s multilevel approach to construct polar lattices.
 The channel capacity of each level is calculated and a polar code is constructed to achieve its capacity accordingly.
 Since polar lattices are as explicit as polar codes, their construction is equally efficient.
-Compared with existing schemes \cite{ldpclattice,IntegerLDLC,ldlc,turbolattice}, polar lattices are distinguished by their provable AWGN-goodness and low complexity, namely, they asymptotically achieve the sphere bound with multistage decoding.
+It is worth mentioning that our polar lattice proposed in Section \ref{sec:example} has almost the same gap (1.45 dB) to the Poltyrev capacity as the 1000-dimensional LDLC \cite{ldlc} with the settings of \cite[Fig. 13]{finiteIC}.
+The theoretic minimum gap for the 1000-dimensional lattices is about 1 dB \cite{finiteIC}.
+Furthermore, compared with existing schemes \cite{ldpclattice,IntegerLDLC,ldlc,turbolattice}, polar lattices are distinguished by their provable AWGN-goodness and low complexity, namely, they asymptotically achieve the sphere bound with multistage decoding.